CrisQueCris/Projects-University-/README.md

 ## 2) Analysis for Master's Thesis in Agricultural Economics at Humboldt University Berlin

-Title: 	Does Sustainable Intensification Protect Forests from Deforestation?
+	- Title: 	Does Sustainable Intensification Protect Forests from Deforestation?
 			The Case of Silvopastoral Systems in Caquetá, Colombia
+	- Rscripts and HTML without Data

+## 3) Greenhouse Calculator

+Project goals:
+	- Developing a greenhouse energy calculator in Visual Basics
+	- inputs: temperature data and surface area of greenhouse
+	- outputs: modeled heat consumption